 The Manager’s Responsibility

-Managers are responsible for ensuring that internal controls are established, balanced, and operating as intended.
+Managers are responsible for ensuring that internal controls are properly designed, implemented, balanced, and operating as intended.
 Through design, a system of internal controls can assist in providing managers a reasonable level of assurance that the unit’s mission and objectives will be achieved.
-Managers are also responsible for periodically re-evaluating the internal controls at use in their unit for balance and function.
+Managers are also responsible for periodically re-evaluating the internal controls within their unit for balance and function.

 Most internal controls can be classified as preventative or detective.
-These systematic
+This is to:

-- ensure accuracy and completeness of accounting data,
+- ensure accuracy and completeness of accounting and critical operational data,

 Audit and Consulting Services's Responsibility

-Audit and Consulting Services provides an independent evaluation of the adequacy of internal controls, works with managers and their unit to identify out of balance internal control and risk areas, and reports the results to appropriate management and the Board of Regents Audit Committee per Regents Policy P05.03.
+The internal audit function of A&CS provides an independent evaluation of the adequacy of internal controls, works with managers and their unit to identify out of balance internal control and risk areas, and reports the results to appropriate management and the Board of Regents Audit and Finance Committee per Regents Policy P05.03.

 Often, the auditor’s evaluation will include the following internal control elements:

 - Personnel – verify that clearly established lines in regards to authority and responsibility are documented in job descriptions and procedure manual